-The Tap Into Safety Training Platform uses an organisation’s existing workplace health and safety data to build individualised, interactive and immersive hazard perception training content.
-It complements existing workplace training via a simple URL integration on existing training platforms, or portals.
+The Tap Into Safety Training Platform uses an organisations existing workplace health and safety data to build an individualised, interactive and immersive hazard perception training content.
+It complements existing workplace training via a simple URL integration on existing training platforms.

 The reporting features in the Platform drill down to show knowledge of workplace hazards situated within the employee’s work context and provides detailed gaps in their understanding of the control and critical control measures required to keep them safe.
 This level of detail clearly demonstrates an employee’s knowledge and ongoing competence.
 Our simple API integration fits into the organisations learning management systems and training record repositories.
 This immediately ensures ongoing documentation is stored within the employees training records.